 Frontier Psychiatrist is an online magazine of music, books, food, film, and more.
 Since 2010, we have published 1000+ articles and had 750,000+ site visits.
 Our 100% original content includes reviews, interviews with musicians, writers, and artists, essays, photography, and occasionally fiction.

-Since starting in New York, FP has grown to include staff in Chicago and 100+ contributors nationwide.
+Since starting in New York, FP has grown to include staff in Chicago and Washington, DC and 100+ contributors nationwide.
 We have also published dispatches from four continents: South America, Europe, Asia, and Africa.
 Three of our articles have been featured on “Freshly Pressed,” the best of 400,000+ sites on Word Press.
-Our work has also been highlighted by people and outlets as diverse as author Junot Diaz, director Whit Stillman, Brooklyn Brewery, Stereogum, Consequence of Sound, and Brooklyn Industries, plus musicians, artists, and venues in New York, Chicago, and beyond.
+Our work has also been highlighted by people and outlets as diverse as authors Junot Diaz and Gary Shytengart, director Whit Stillman, Brooklyn Brewery, Stereogum, Consequence of Sound, and Brooklyn Industries, plus musicians, artists, and venues in New York, Chicago, Washington, and beyond.

 - Interviews with musicians Aesop Rock, …And You Will Know Us By the Trail of Dead, Astronautalis, Eef Barzelay, The Besnard Lakes, Alex Bleeker, Black Dahlia Murder, The Blow, Bill Callahan, Clap Your Hands Say Yeah, Coliseum, Mikal Cronin, Kevin Devine, Alela Diane, Diarrhea Planet, Dr. John, The Dodos, Eluvium, Field Report, Robbie Fulks, GOAT, Grandkids, Darren Hayman, Matthew Herbert, Hiss Golden Messenger, Jenny Hval, Russ Kaplan, KEN Mode, KYLESA, Lady Lamb the Beekeeper, Mountains, Netherfriends, Willie Nile, The Octopus Project, John Parish, Picastro, Darryl Reeves, Josh Rouse, San Fermin, Scale the Summit, Screaming Females, Ron Sexmith, Shearwater, Andy Stott, Jan St. Werner, Nicholas Payton, Laura Stevenson, Torres, Patrick Watson, Matthew E. White, Barrence Whitfield, Dustin Wong and Thalia Zedek.